NohelyaTc/CRT_database/README.md

 data set 3 = Contains information from March 2017.

-data set 4 = Contains information from April 2017
+data set 4 = Contains information from April 2017.

-The fields of the files are:
+##The fields of the files are:

 No UNIDAD        : It allows to identify the ambulance providing the service.